aloshraam/luminar-notes/notes.md

       - import multer
       - create `upload` folder in server folder fr storing uploadded files.
       - define storage object using diskstorage method of in js file
-      - created multer instance using the storage and export it from that file, use it in route
+      - created multer instance using the storage and export it from that file, use it in route.
+    - Server has to use `express.static(stattic file / folder path)` to export the static file or folder from server